 IV.
 Once all the hematoma is removed, the site can be irrigated with normal saline.

 V. A bolster dressing is applied.
 The bolster serves to close the dead space or potential space where the hematoma formed.
 When using dental rolls as a bolster, two rolls should be used.
 Each roll should be placed so it to runs parallel with the incision line on either side of the ear.
 Two vertical mattress sutures should be placed through the dental rolls to secure the bolster.
 A permanent suture material such as nylon is appropriate.
 The suture is ideally on a Keith Needle; however, this is not mandatory.
-Adequate bolster is applied when there is no potential space for accumulation of hematoma; however, it is important to make the sutures loose enough to preserve the vascular supply of the ear.
+Adequate bolster is applied when there is no potential space for accumulation of hematoma; however, it is important to make the sutures lose enough to preserve the vascular supply of the ear.

 VI.
 Bacitracin can be applied to the incision site post procedure.